 Condenser Microphones:

-- Pros: Wide frequency response, high sensitivity, ideal for studio use.
+Pros: Wide condenser mic frequency response, high sensitivity, ideal for studio use.

-- Cons: Fragile, requires external phantom power, more susceptible to environmental noise.
+Cons: Fragile, requires phantom power condenser mic, more susceptible to environmental noise.

 USB vs. XLR Microphones